-Since the 7DLM includes three major scales containing the primary, secondary, and tertiary temperature modes, the scale dependance (or correlation) among them is further ana-

-- 490 lyzed in Figure 10.
-The PCCs between the secondary and tertiary modes, which has a value of 0.967 for Y_1 and Y_2 and a value of 0.998 for Z_1 and Z_2 , respectively, are higher (Figures 10a-b) than the PCCs between the primary and secondary modes (Figures 9c-d).
-The PCC between the primary and secondary modes is larger than the PCC between the primary and tertiary modes (in Figures 10c-d).
-These results indicate a hierarchical scale dependence. - 495 Scale dependence is also clearly observed in the cross correlation function between Z and Z_1 ; and in the time evolution of Z, Z_1 and Z_2 in Figure 11 where a much longer integration time $(\tau = 1000)$ is used.
+Since the 7DLM includes three major scales containing the primary, secondary, and tertiary temperature modes, the scale dependance (or correlation) among them is further analyzed in Fig. 10.
+The PCCs between the secondary and tertiary modes, which have a value of 0.967 for $Y_1$ and $Y_2$ and a value of 0.998 for $Z_1$ and $Z_2$ , respectively, are higher (Fig. 10a and b) than the PCCs between the primary and secondary modes (Fig. 9c and d).
+The PCC between the primary and secondary modes is larger than the PCC between the primary and tertiary modes (in Fig. 10c and d).
+These results indicate a hierarchical scale dependence.
+Scale dependence is also clearly observed in the cross-correlation function between Z and $Z_1$ , and in the time evolution of Z, $Z_1$ and $Z_2$ in Fig. 11, where a much longer integration time ( $\tau = 1000$ ) is used.
 Table 2 provides PCCs and SRCCs from additional experiments with different Rayleigh numbers (e.g., r = 140 and r = 160) that produce chaotic solutions.
 The results indicate similar scale dependence.
-As discussed in Shen (2014a) and in this study, - 500 the secondary modes Y_1 and Z_1 are added into the 5DLM in order to extend the nonlinear feedback loop of the 3DLM.
-The tertiary modes Y_2 and Z_2 are included in the 7DLM to further extend the nonlinear feedback loop of the 5DLM.
+As discussed in Shen (2014a) and in this study, the secondary modes $Y_1$ and $Z_1$ are added into the 5DLM in order to extend the nonlinear feedback loop of the 3DLM.
+The tertiary modes $Y_2$ and $Z_2$ are included in the 7DLM to further extend the nonlinear feedback loop of the 5DLM.
 Therefore, the occurrence of the hierarchical scale dependence is indeed related to the extension of the nonlinear feedback loop in the 7DLM.
 Therefore, a higher-dimensional Lorenz model (e.g., 9DLM) with a further extension of the nonlinear feedback loop may display a stronger scale dependence.
+Note that this 9DLM with a further extension of the nonlinear feedback loop, which has been derived, is different from the 9DLM of Shen (2016), which added the secondary and tertiary streamfunction modes.